socallinuxexpo/scale-network/CONTRIBUTING.md

 7. Once in `[READY]` another SCALE Tech member will review the PR.
 The reviewer should ensure that the changes being proposed conform to the spirit of the existing efforts and do their best to test any changes manually to ensure accuracy.
-The reviewer should also verify that all Circle CI checks are passing at this time.
+The reviewer should also verify that all CI checks are passing at this time.
 No PR with failing test should ever be approved under normal circumstances.

-8. The approving reviewer should then merge the PR, ensuring Circle CI checks are passing against `master`.
+8. The approving reviewer should then merge the PR, ensuring all CI checks are passing against `master`.

 9. Once your branch is merged, sit back and pat yourself on the back for